rustyio/super-imap/README.md

 # SuperIMAP - Version 0.1.1

 SuperIMAP is an inbound mail processor.
-It triggers a webhook event when new email arrives in an IMAP inbox, typically within seconds.
-SuperIMAP is useful for applications that need to react to email in real-time on behalf of their users.
+It triggers a webhook event to your application when new email arrives in an IMAP inbox, typically within seconds.
+SuperIMAP is especially useful for applications that need to react to email in real-time on behalf of their users.

 [FiveStreet.com](https://www.fivestreet.com) built SuperIMAP to solve scaling issues as we grew 7,000% in weekly email volume over the past year.
-As of January 2015, we run a SuperIMAP installation with thousands of users processing over 1.5M emails per week.
+As of July 2015, we run a SuperIMAP installation that processes nearly 3 million emails per week for thousands of users.

 SuperIMAP is an alternative to Context.io and contains a subset of Context.io Lite API functionality.
 SuperIMAP is written in Ruby on